yoavf/auto-pr-screenshots-action/README.md

     permissions:
       contents: write      # Required for pushing screenshots
       pull-requests: write # Required for posting comments

     steps:
       - uses: actions/checkout@v4

       - name: Setup Node.js
         uses: actions/setup-node@v4
         with:
           node-version: '20'

       # Start your app (example)
       - run: npm install
       - run: npm run dev &

       # Wait for your app to be ready
       - run: npx wait-on http://localhost:3000

       - name: Take screenshots
         uses: yoavf/auto-pr-screenshots@v1
         with:
           url: http://localhost:3000
           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

+> **Note:** Including `closed` in the `types` array enables automatic cleanup of screenshots when a PR is closed or merged.
+If you omit the `types` array entirely, it will work for all PR events including cleanup.

 ## Required Permissions